23-2-DSDN242/ai-camera-vitolioria/README.md

 **Final Output**
 ![output_5](https://github.com/23-2-DSDN242/ai-camera-vitolioria/assets/147349823/4166149e-c62d-4ed6-b4ef-06f4e51823e5)
-My final output was inspired by pixel art

 ---

 **Initial sketch and assignment understanding**

 Going into this assignment, I wanted to focus on pop culture.
 Specifically on my anime figures.
 I was planning on having the figure/s be the main focus and somewhat 'glow' while the background stayed neutral or had no change at all.
 Even though I enjoyed the idea, I wasn't able to continue due to the AI not being able to pick up what I wanted: